Prehistoricman/Xbox_SMC/README.md

 # Dumps
 The .bin file for each dump has the bytes swapped for correct loading into IDA.
 So the first word of PIC memory is byte_0 + byte_1 << 8.

+The .idb IDA databases have info about variable and some observations on the database notepad.

 ## P01
 Dumped from a v1.0 Xbox.
 The config word is 0x86:
 - CP1:CP0 = 0 (Code Protection enabled for the whole memory)